 Nicole is also the proud mother of three beautiful children; Jazmin, Kiora, and Kionte.
 They give her the strength and motivation to continue working to end violence perpetrated against women and children.

-Guadalupe Lopez: Membership and Outreach Coordinator
+Guadalupe Lopez: TA / Training Coordinator

 Cristine Davidson: Business and Development Specialist

 Cristine is a survivor of multiple incidents of sexual violence, as well as long-term child sexual abuse by a self-proclaimed medicine man.
 To her, sexual violence is rooted in oppression and colonization that we resist and challenge by raising our collective voices.
 Addressing sexual violence in a community way- including our Youth, Elders, Menfolk, and Allies- we are breaking the silence in a most powerful and traditional way.
 By restoring traditional Native life ways, holding each other accountable as Relatives, and strategizing as a collective, her dream is that we can all live free from violence.

 Cristine grew up in Red Lake, Minnesota, served four years in the Marine Corps, and is in her 7th year with MIWSAC.
 She recently moved to her home reservation in White Earth, Minnesota, and she is happiest out in the woods; at Sugar Bush making maple syrup, on the lake harvesting wild rice, picking berries, hauling wood, or anything involving her amazing family.